 When done correctly, email marketing has a significant Return on Investment (ROI) — around 119 percent according to some research.
 This is because everyone you contact is either an existing customer or has an interest in your business.

-As a spa, there are several ways you could use email for your marketing.
+As a spa, there are several ways you could use email for your marketing efforts.
 These include:

-- Send an email reminder about your services.
+- Send an email reminder about your spa services.

-- Send an offer such as a free service upgrade or a discount.
+- Send an offer such as a free service upgrade, discount or gift certificates.